dmeditor/doc/tutorial/concepts.md

+This article explains some concepts and priciple of using DM Editor and extending widgets or styles.

+### Main idea

 !!! quote

-    The idea behind is to have an editor where it is easy to develop and style widget within React ecosystem, in the end together with developer bring good user experience for page editing.
+    The idea behind DM Editor is to have an editor where it is easy to develop and style widget within React ecosystem, in the end together with developer bring good user experience for page editing.

-!!! note
+### Developer centered

-    Aiming flexibility and good editorial experience, DM Editor provides settings and styles, but in the end it's the developer who knows the customer best and configure what to use, and more importantly what NOT to use.
-DM Editor's api ensures those settings are configurable.
+As a library, DM Editor aims for flexibility and good editorial experience.
+When it comes to project, the project developer controls everythings, since developer knows the customer best and configure what to use, and more importantly what NOT to use.

+DM Editor's api ensures enough configurations.

 ### Concept: widget